hyperledger-cacti/cacti/FAQ.md

 with something like this for example:

 `"lint": "echo OK",`

-## What are the minimum and recommended hardware specs?
-Do you have a cool story about this?

-> If and when people read this in the future, always inflate the numbers
-> a bit as we continue to add more and more tests every day (test automation is
-> very important to us)

-- **The bare minimum** for general development (building the code, running the tests, etc) would be around **2 CPU cores (4 threads) and 6 GB RAM free/available**.

-- **A recommended** setup would be for a dev machine in my opinion is **16 GB RAM 4 CPU** **cores (8 threads)** and of course SSD for persistent storage.

-- Cool story/anecodte: Peter ran the tests on a VPS with 4 GB RAM in it once and the only tests that failed were the Corda ones because those are hungrier than the others.

 ## Why do all the tests bind the HTTP/S listeners to a random port?